SEU-ALLEN-codebase/plugin-grayscale-morphology/README.md

-# plugin-image-grayscale-morphological-operations
+# Neuron Image Rectifier
-A plugin for morphological operations, for grayscale, for 16bit.
+Preprocessing the neuron image signals to make it benign for reconstruction.